By Tanya Carter

 Suspense

 It is fall in Edison, the season when the leaf peepers come to town and the Scout troops are hiking in the woods.
 Police Chief Jake Keenan is called to a grisly scene–an unidentified vagrant with his chest cavity torn open has been left in a shallow grave.
-Who is he, and who is leaving mutilated bodies in the Westmoreland Country countryside?
+Who is he, and who is leaving mutilated bodies in the Westmoreland County countryside?

 My Writing Blog